fahamutech/bfast-database-core/README.md

 - **filter: FilterModel** -> this is your query filter you send to server default is **{}** if not specified
 - **return: Array<string>** -> if not specified default is **[]** and will return only **id.** Either you specify or not **id** return id data match your query found.
 - **id: string** -> if this field present will ignore all other values except **return** and will return that specific data or **null** if not found
+- **hashes** -> List of sha1 of data that i have as a result of this operation and will return only changed data with or withouth the given hashes.
+If given hash exist in a result the hash will be returned if not the hash will be removed from list.If not specified default is [],

 **\*NOTE\*** -> **FilterModel** needs more discussion to find a format of a query to be sent to the server.